-Planning ahead for the fiftieth anniversary of the opening of the Carillon in 2020 offers an ideal opportunity to explore appropriate events to celebrate the history and heritage of the site.
-Seeking options for associating activities with the ACT Heritage Festival and other Canberra events would increase the public access and awareness of the site.
+Events like the fiftieth anniversary of the opening of the Carillon (delayed from 2020) offer an ideal opportunity to explore appropriate events to celebrate the history and heritage of the site.

+Seeking options for associating activities with the ACT Heritage Festival and other Canberra events would also increase the public access and awareness of the site.